venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 #### Explain overfitting and regularization
 #### What do L1 and L2 regularization mean and when would you use L1 vs. L2?
 Can you use both?
 #### When there are highly correlated features in your dataset, how would the weights for L1 and L2 end up being?

 #### Explain the bias-variance tradeoff.
+#### While analyzing your model’s performance, you noticed that your model has low bias and high variance.
+What measures will you use to prevent it (describe two of your preferred measures)?

 #### How do you handle data imbalance issues?
 #### Explain Gradient descent and Stochastic gradient descent.
 Which one would you prefer?
 #### Can you explain logistic regression and derive gradient descent for Logistic regression